ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-multitarget.md

    The following summary shows the final status after these steps.

-   - NODE1 runs as a primary.
+   - NODE1 runs as primary.
-   - NODE2 runs as a secondary.
+   - NODE2 runs as secondary.
    - NODE3 runs as another secondary at the *DR site*.
    - NODE2 and NODE3 are both registered to NODE1.
    - Red Hat HA Add-On cluster services are started and the cluster manages SAP HANA system replication on NODE1 and NODE2.